tableau/TabPy/docs/tabpy-tools.md

 polarity score between -1 and 1 which rates the positivity of the string with 1 being very positive and -1 being very negative.
-Calling the `Sentiment Analysis` function from TabPy in Tableau will look like the following, where \_arg1 is a dimension containing text
+Calling the `Sentiment Analysis` function from TabPy in Tableau will look like the following, where \_arg1 is a Tableau dimension containing text

 ```python